 Challenges and Limitations

-- Complexity: Requires specialized hardware and configurations.
+- Complexity: Requires specialized hardware and software.

 - Cost: Can be expensive to implement and maintain.